nurainiaguse/iOS-tip-app/README.md

 GIF created with [LiceCap](http://www.cockos.com/licecap/).

 ## Notes

+I do not own a MacBook so I had to borrow a friend's in order to complete this task.
+This explains why there are some commits which has her name (Nur Syahirah Mohamad Shaipudin) on it.

 Initially had trouble with adding the settings page.
 Adding a navigation controller has caused the initial view to become black, with only the navigation bar visible.
 I tried to look for solutions online and implement them in my code but to no avail.
 Realizing that I only have 2 days left, I decided to restart the app from scratch.
 The second time around was better because I already know my way around Xcode and do not have to consult the walkthrough video every time.
 I was able to develop a more organized look to my app and keep track of features that I implemented in a more systematic way.
 I run the app each time I changed something so that whenever I get a compile or runtime error I can trace the error easier.
 The second time around, I decided not to implement the setings page and experiment with other features such as animations.